Mr-Olivier/Mr-Olivier/README.md

 A machine learning model to predict customer churn using advanced data analysis techniques.

 ### 🌐 [Personal Portfolio Website](https://olivier-ira.vercel.app/)
-A dynamic portfolio website built with Next.js to showcase my projects and skills.
+A dynamic portfolio website built with Next.js and Tailwind CSS to showcase my projects and skills.

 ## 📬 **Connect With Me**
 <p align="center">